pyzmqrpc3/pyzmqrpc3/README.md

 Please note that this implementation is very pre-mature, although it works fine for me in my own project and has operated stable for months.

-## Change log

-### Version 2.0.0

-* Python 3 compatibility added.
-* Added to Travis CI

-### Version 1.5.1

-* Fixed heartbeat reception in ZmqRpcServer.

-### Version 1.5.0

-* Improved ability to use heartbeats to avoid silently failing ZMQ sockets.
-Timeouts can now be set per SUB socket.
-Before this version a reset would be for all addresses in the SUB address list provided.
-This would allow a single socket to get disconnected and never reconnected because the other SUB sockets were still getting messages.
-* Replace * with 0.0.0.0 in socket.unbind, which seems no longer supported.

-### Version 1.0.1

-Central logging for entire zmqrpc facility.
-Also logs exceptions for easier debugging.

-### Version 1.0.0

-Added a buffered REQ/REQ proxy which uses PUB/SUB internally.
-Bumped version number to stable release number since the library worked fine for months and code and tests are now at a more mature level.

-### Version 0.1.9 and before

-Internal testing.